zama-ai/concrete/compilers/concrete-compiler/compiler/README.md

 ### Prerequisite: Install build tools

-If you intend to build the Compiler from source, you should make sure to have `build-essentials` (or equivalent if not on Ubuntu), [CMake](https://cmake.org/), and [Ninja](https://ninja-build.org/) installed.
+If you intend to build the Compiler from source, you should make sure to have `build-essential` (or equivalent if not on Ubuntu), [CMake](https://cmake.org/), and [Ninja](https://ninja-build.org/) installed.
 Optionally, you can also install [Ccache](https://ccache.dev/) to speedup compilations after small changes.

 ### Prerequisite: Install Rust